sympozer/sympozer-client-seed-v2/README.md

   * Users can create their account, enrich their personal information and participate in the votes
 <!--  * Admins can get usage stats through the Piwik system -->

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.6.6.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 7.3.6.

 ## Getting started

-Install Git & Npm
+Install Git, npm and make sure you are using [Node 8 or later](https://www.hostingadvice.com/how-to/update-node-js-latest-version/)

 then run :